amitshuklabag/docker-compose-mysql/README.md

 - Gitlab
 - Docker compose

-But for these MySQL examples, you can choose Docker compose as your deployment method.
+But for these MySQL + PhpMyAdmin examples, you can choose Docker compose as your deployment method.

 ### Step 3: Select Docker compose example